 A life insurance policy offers coverage to help financially provide for your loved ones if you pass away.
 You choose your term length (if you opt for a term life policy), coverage amount and life insurance beneficiary.
 As long as your monthly premiums are paid and the term isn’t over, your beneficiary receives a “death benefit” as a lump sum payment if you die.

-Life insurance premiums are based on an assessment of your health, age and risky behaviors in your life (whether that’s smoking cigarettes or working as a stunt pilot).
+Life insurance premiums are based on an assessment of your health, age and risky behaviors in your life, whether that’s smoking cigarettes or working as a stunt pilot.
 Getting life insurance at a young age can be a smart move to lock in lower premium rates.
+(Here's how to stay on top of your finances at every age.)

 “Millennials are not the youngest consumers of life insurance anymore.
 Many of them are moving out to the suburbs, buying homes and raising families.
 The older you get, the harder it is to qualify for life insurance,” says Raquel Murphy, vice president of Individual Life Insurance with HUB International Northeast.
 A 40-year-old will tend to face a higher premium quote than a 30-year-old with the same health status and risk profile because of how the underwriter runs your life insurance risk calculations.